KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_by_example_src/scope/move/mut.md

-# Mutability

-Mutability of data can be changed when ownership is transferred.
+# Mutability of data can be changed when ownership is transferred.

 ```rust,editable
 fn main() {